 - Now just click on the Move button and select the new required directory; from now onwards, each screenshot that you will take will be sent to the new destination that you have selected.

 If you are using Windows RT i.e the tablet only version of the new Windows 8, then press the Windows key and volume down button combination to take a screenshot.
 To access these screenshots just click on the photos tile on your start screen.

 How to take screenshots in Windows 8 using third-party software:

 This application is simply amazing and lets you capture an active window, entire screen, or even just a rectangular part of your screen.
 This free application also has a feature that lets open the captured screenshot with any image manipulation and editing software automatically.
-The application lets you customize the keys combination to capture screen.
+The application lets you customize the key combination to capture screen.
 The application also offers a host of formats to select from.
 This free screen capture application for Windows has a huge list of features and functions.
-To read the complete review and the tutorial click here.
-If you just want to download this application just click here.
+If you just want to download this application, just click here.

-If you want to try out more third-party application then click here to read about other screen capture software for Windows 8.
+If you want to try out more third-party applications then click here to read about other screen capture software for Windows 8.